daedaebae/BaristaSim/Design/Resolved/Chillista_Intro_MiniGame_2025-12-14.md

-# Chillista Origins: The Cart Builder
+# Chillista Intro: The Cart Builder
 **Proposal for a Prequel Mini-Game**

 ## Overview